rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 **Notes:**

-The following lists presents information to keep in mind when using HA for Cloud Databases:
+The following list presents information to keep in mind when using HA for Cloud Databases:

 -   By default, access to an HA instance through the VIP is blocked.
-To access an HA instance, you must explicitly add an ACL that specifies the IP addresses for which to grant access.
-ACLs can be set through the API or the Cloud Control Panel.
+To access an HA instance, you must explicitly add an access control list (ACL) that specifies the IP addresses for which to grant access.
+You can set ACLs through the API or the Cloud Control Panel.
 -   The `networks` property that is associated with an HA instance provides the addresses and ports for accessing the HA instance.
 (You can obtain this property by listing the details of an HA instance.)
 The single access